 • Use library Databases, including tutoring help and homework resources

-• Log on to internet computers at any of the Library District’s 12 branches
+• Log on to internet computers at any of the Library District’s 12 locations

 How to use your card

 These messages include each student's Student Library Card number and an explanation of their pin/password.
 Students can use this information to log in to library resources online and to check out items at any branch or online.

 Remember: To log in to Alachua County Library District resources, you'll need to enter your entire Student Library Card number (all the numbers with no spaces) and your pin number/password (that’s the month and day that you were born.
 For example, someone born on September 14 would have the pin number/password 0914).
 If you changed your pin last year, the pin has been reset to your four-digit birth month and day.